Our laboratory uses ancient DNA and modern genomics to study human population history

 Engage with media coverage about our research

 Our 2020 study was beautifully described by Ed Yong, science writer for The Atlantic in his piece How Ancient DNA Can Help Recast Colonial History.
-The article details our main findings and its ramifications for reconstructing the pre-contact histories of Puerto Ricans and other Caribbean islanders
+The article details our main findings and its ramifications for reconstructing the pre-contact histories of Puerto Ricans and other Caribbean islanders.
+In 2024, Maria was featured on the PBS documentary Voces American Historia: The Untold History of Latinos

-You can also read more about our lab’s current research projects in this article by the UMN College of Liberal Arts Genetics Lab to Revisit the Past.
+You can learn more about our lab’s current research projects by reading this article by the UMN College of Liberal Arts Genetics Lab to Revisit the Past and listening to our interview in Episode 66 of the AnthroBiology podcast Working with ancient DNA and descendant communities in Peru.